scottpetrovic/krita-org-hugo/content/en/posts/2017/interview-with-radian.md

 ![](images/34-4.jpg)

 I tend to hate any of my artwork if it is more than 1-3 months old but there are a couple of exceptions.
-The Kiki painting I made for the artbook “[Made with Krita](https://krita.org/en/item/made-with-krita-2016-the-krita-artbook/)” is one of them.
+The Kiki painting I made for the artbook "[Made with Krita](https://krita.org/en/item/made-with-krita-2016-the-krita-artbook/)" is one of them.
 I used a bunch of new tricks in here and probably made a few good choices by accident.

 ### What techniques and brushes did you use in it?

-I used [my own brush pack](https://forum.kde.org/viewtopic.php?f=274&t=137532), many brushes “inspired” by some Photoshop brushpack from pro artists.
+I used [my own brush pack](https://forum.kde.org/viewtopic.php?f=274&t=137532), many brushes "inspired" by some Photoshop brushpack from pro artists.
 There was't a single brush that satisfied me so I had to learn brush creation magic :)

 As I said, I like Mullins’s philosophy: more looking, more thinking, less painting.
 I usually trying to do as much as I can with as few strokes as I can.
 But I like to experiment as well.
 If there are so many techniques, why should I use only one?
 Try everything, break all rules!
 Learn from mistakes and especially learn from successful experiments.